Do you want to learn about the types of qualitative research and some examples of methodologies?

 Action research aims to investigate and solve a specific, immediate problem.
 This type of research is cyclical.
 Researchers apply an action, analyze the data, draw conclusions, and start again.

-Now that you have an overview of the different types of qualitative research, we’ll explore some practical examples of research methodology.
+Now that you have an overview of the different types of qualitative research, we’ll explore types of qualitative methods of research along with some practical examples.

 The approaches above are fairly abstract.
 Now, we’ll share some concrete qualitative methods to collect data for your business.
 Even beginners and small businesses can use these methodologies.